vprover/vampire-online/backend/README.md

 ## Authorisation

 Accessing any endpoint is restricted by having a valid JSON Web Token.
-Requests needs to set an authorisation header as such `Bearer <JWT>`.
+Requests needs to have an authorisation header as such `Bearer <JWT>`.

+The authorisation mechanism relies on the existence of `/backend/Keys/private.key` which contains a private RSA key.
+(A template is provided).

 ### Users